Savor the flavor of easy, juicy pork chops!

 - Mustard Powder – Ground oregano can be subbed for mustard powder if preferred.

 - Paprika – Smoked paprika lends an interesting twist to the flavor.
 Or change it up with Cayenne for an extra kick.

 If there’s no time for brining, just add one teaspoon of kosher salt to the rub!

 How to Make Pork Chops

 These delicious pork chops are made more flavorful by brining, seasoning, then broiling!

-- Marinate the chops at least 30 minutes but up to two hours.
+- BRINE: Bring the brine to a boil and cool (per the recipe below).
+Brine the chops at least 30 minutes, up to two hours.